tomvoelker/BibSonomy/bibsonomy-webapp/README.txt

   This is the BibSonomy webapp.

-  The mpdulöe is part of the BibSonomy social bookmarking system
+  The module is part of the BibSonomy social bookmarking system
   <http://www.bibsonomy.org> and is maintained by the Knowledge &
   Data Engineering Group at the University of Kassel, Germany
   <http://www.kde.cs.uni-kassel.de/>.